Hominid dispersals in Europe: Pre-human hominids

-In the early Miocene, Europe had a subtropical climate and was intermittently connected to Africa by land bridges.
+In the Early Miocene, Europe had a subtropical climate and was intermittently connected to Africa by land bridges.
 At the same time, Africa was becoming more arid, prompting the dispersal of its tropical fauna—including primates—north into Europe.
 Apes first appear in the European fossil record 17 million years ago with Griphopithecus.
 The closely related Kenyapithecus is also known from fossils in Germany, Slovakia and Turkey.
 Both Griphopithecus and Kenyapithecus are considered likely to be ancestral to the great apes.
 From 13 million to 9 million years ago, hominids flourished in Europe and underwent an adaptive radiation as they diversified in response to a gradually cooling climate.
 Middle Miocene European hominids include Pierolapithecus, Anoiapithecus, Dryopithecus, Hispanopithecus, and Rudapithecus.
 The diversity and early appearance of great apes in Europe has led some scientists to theorise that hominids in fact evolved there, before dispersing "back to Africa" in the Middle Miocene.

 Around 9 million years ago most of Europe's hominid species fell victim to the Vallesian crisis, an extinction event caused by the disappearance of the continent's forests.
-Some hominid species survived the event: Orepithecus, which became isolated in forest refugia; and Ouranopithecus, which adapted to the open environments of the late Miocene.
+Some hominid species survived the event: Oreopithecus, which became isolated in forest refugia; and Ouranopithecus, which adapted to the open environments of the late Miocene.
 However, both were extinct by 7 million years ago.

 In 2017, a reanalysis of Graecopithecus fossils from Greece and Bulgaria, previously associated with Ouranopithecus, concluded that the species was in fact a hominin dating to just after the last common ancestor of humans and chimpanzees (about 7.2 million years ago).
 The authors suggested that the origins of the human lineage were therefore in the Mediterranean, not Africa.
 Others are sceptical of their claims.

 Although subtropical conditions returned to Europe in the Pliocene (5.33–2.58 million years ago), there are no known fossil hominids from this period.